Back to Blog

 For a fuller comparison against the customer enrichment landscape, see VIP Customer Detection for Ecommerce and Clearbit Abandoned B2C: The Best Alternatives.

-When Clay is still the right tool
+When Clay is the right tool

 You're running B2B outbound to wholesale buyers, retailers, or corporate gifting accounts.
 Clay is excellent for prospecting against companies, and the workflow flexibility pays off when you're chasing 200 strategic accounts.